-The Meath language class admissions/discharge committee is a multi-agency and multidisciplinary group from the North Eastern Area Health Service Executive (HSE), Enable Ireland Meath Early Intervention Services and the Department of Education.
+The Meath language class admissions/discharge committee is a multi-agency and multidisciplinary group from the North Eastern Area Health Service Executive (HSE) and the Department of Education and Skills, (DES).
 It caters for the three language classes in Meath; 2 language classes in St Mary's Convent Primary School, Trim and the one language class in St Anne's Loreto Primary School, Navan.
 The committee is comprised of the following;

-- The school principals of St Mary's Convent Primary School, Trim and St Anne's Loreto Primary School, Navan, County Meath - One language class teacher - The two language class Speech and Language Therapists from the above schools - The manager of the Meath (HSE) speech and language therapy service - Two Clinical Psychologists, one from the HSE and the other from the Meath Enable Ireland Meath Early Intervention Services; (0-6 years) - One Speech and Language Therapist from the Meath Enable Ireland Meath Early Intervention Services; (0-6 years)
+- The school principals of St Mary's Convent Primary School, Trim and St Anne's Loreto Primary School, Navan, County Meath - One language class teacher ( rotated between the above schools) - The two language class Speech and Language Therapists from the above schools - The manager of the Meath (HSE) speech and language therapy service - One HSE Clinical Psychologist.